FRIBDAQ/NSCLDAQ/main/mvlc/Readme.md

 * If the scaler stack exists, a similar process is used to fill in the Yaml for the initialization, read and shutdown sections of the YAML.

 Finally libyaml-cpp is ased to write the modified yaml document to the output file.

+### Module notes:

+The static nature of MVLC stacks means that some modules, which used to interact directly with the module on initialization cannot do that any more and require some modifications:

+#### C785

+This module used to determine the module type (adc, tdc, qdc based on the model number register) and initialize as appropriate.
+A new configuration option ```-type``` has been added with the legal values ```adc, qdc, tdc``` defaulting to ```adc```

+if the 'adc' command is used for a tdc or qdc -type must be set.

+#### Todo:

+Maybe it's possible to add more commands like tdc and qdc that will set the default -type?